agt1984/HangMan/README.md

 # HangMan
-This is a simple Hang Man game made with React/TypeScript
+This is a simple Hang Man game made with React and TypeScript